owncloud/docs-webui/README.md

 ## Building the Docs

-The ownCloud User Giudes are not built independently.
+The ownCloud User Guides are not built independently.
 Instead, it is built together with the [main documentation](https://github.com/owncloud/docs/).
 However, you can build a local copy of the ownCloud Server documentation to preview changes you are making.

 Whenever a Pull Request of this repo gets merged, it automatically triggers a full docs build.